Ella Florence Fondren

-Ella Florence Fondren (née Cochrum; June 1, 1880 – May 3, 1982) was a philanthropist to hospitals and institutions of higher learning.
+Ella Florence Fondren (née Cochrum; June 1, 1880 – May 3, 1982) was an American philanthropist to hospitals and institutions of higher learning.

 Early life

 Ella Florence Fondren was born on June 1, 1880, to Allen Cathy and Mary (Pogue) Cochrum in Hazel, Kentucky.
 She grew up in Corsicana, Texas.
 After the death of her father in 1895, she left school to care for the family and work in their boardinghouse.
 On February 14, 1904, she married Walter W. Fondren, an oil worker.